Betty Cardenas: Career

 In March 2024, she was invited by Telemundo to be the national commentator for the 2024 presidential primaries, she was the only one exclusively representing Trump.

-On May 18, 2024, the Trump Campaign and the Republican National Committee launched their first campaign coalition, "Gun Owners for Trump," which included Betty.
-On May 22, 2024, Betty was endorsed by Donald Trump to serve as National At-Large Delegate for the 2024 Republican National Convention.
+On May 18, 2024, the Trump campaign and the Republican National Committee launched their first campaign coalition, "Gun Owners for Trump," which included Cardenas.
+On May 22, 2024, she was endorsed by Donald Trump to serve as national at-large delegate for the 2024 Republican National Convention.
 She was elected by unanimous support.

-As of June 2024, Cardenas was appointed as a senior advisor for Latinas For Trump to Donald Trump 2024 presidential campaign.

-In November 2024, she was appointed by President Donald J. Trump's Inaugural Committee to serve as Chair of the Hispanic Inaugural Ball.
+As of June 2024, Cardenas was serving as a senior advisor for Latinas For Trump as part of the Donald Trump 2024 presidential campaign.
+In November 2024, she was appointed by President Donald J. Trump's Inaugural Committee to serve as chair of the Hispanic Inaugural Ball.
 Held on January 18 in Washington, D.C., the event became the largest Hispanic-focused inaugural celebration in U.S., drawing over 2,500 attendees.
-The high profile guest list included heads of state such as Argentine President Javier Milei and Paraguayan President Santiago Peña, as well as prominent American political and cultural figures including Don Trump Jr., Robert F. Kennedy Jr., Kimberly Guilfoyle, Senator Ted Cruz, Senator Bernie Moreno, Vivek Ramaswamy, Miss Universe Victoria Kjær Theilvig, Myrka Dellanos, and business magnate Carlos Slim Helu, among many others.
+The guest list included heads of state such as Argentine President Javier Milei and Paraguayan President Santiago Peña, as well as prominent American political and cultural figures including Don Trump Jr., Robert F. Kennedy Jr., Kimberly Guilfoyle, Senator Ted Cruz, Senator Bernie Moreno, Vivek Ramaswamy, Miss Universe Victoria Kjær Theilvig, Myrka Dellanos, and business magnate Carlos Slim Helu, among many others.
 The event was widely regarded as a landmark moment in Hispanic political engagement and visibility at the presidential level.

 On June 1, 2025, she made history as one of the highest-ranking Latinas within the National Rifle Association (NRA), serving as Vice Chair of the Outreach Committee.